Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Spectra of particles and total density

 It is easier to characterize particle production in this regime using the total number density of particles \eqref{eq:DensityOfParticles}, which we show in figure \ref{fig:TotalDensity} as function of the two parameters of the field, $m$ and $\xi$.
 Here, one clearly sees that the prediction is independent of the value of the mass as long as it is below $m \sim 10^{-2}m_{\phi}$, in particular for a sufficiently high value of the coupling, $\xi \gtrsim 0.2$.
 In this case, the mass is completely negligible when compared to the dynamics of the curvature scalar.
 Only when the coupling to the curvature is close to $\xi \sim 1/6$, the production of particles is still sensible to $m$, up to $m \sim 10^{-7}m_{\phi}$.
 For this value, even in the conformal case, the relevant wavenumbers, $k \sim a(\eta)m$, are too suppressed to make a difference.
 In all these regime of low masses, the number of produced particles increases with larger coupling $\xi$.
 Closer to the mass of the inflaton, $10^{-2}m_{\phi}<m<m_{\phi}$, the fact that a heavier particle translates into a lower production becomes apparent.
 Lastly, in the region around the mass of the inflaton, $m\sim m_{\phi}$, the behavior with the coupling is different, and production may even decrease when raising the value of $\xi$.
 In fact, there appears to exist a critical value $\xi_{\text{c}} \simeq 0.22$ which separates two qualitatively different regimes.
 As we commented previously, this value is related to the parameter $\mu^2=1/4$ of the Hankel functions, which were a good approximation of the mode functions of our problem.
-For $m<m_{\phi}$, the number density drops very rapidly if $\xi<\xi_{\text{c}}$.
-For $m\sim m_{\phi}$, $\xi_{\text{c}}$ is the value below which production decreases with $\xi$, and above which it increases.
-This is also illustrated in figure \ref{fig:SpectrumInflatonMass}, where production for $\xi=1/6$ is larger than for $\xi=0.26$, and from there it increases again with the coupling.
-Moreover, we observe the expected strong suppression in the number density of produced particles for masses above the mass of the inflaton.
-We can confirm this behaviour by calculating the spectra for even higher masses, provided we select a negative enough $\eta_*$ --- and therefore leading to a very heavy computation --- in this case, as explained in \ref{subsec:approximations}.
-Note that we took $m_{\phi}=1.2 \times 10^{13} \, \text{GeV}$ for the mass of the inflaton, and as a consequence, the density in figure \ref{fig:TotalDensity} is given in units of $\text{GeV}^{3}$.